kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-After this part you know how to
+After this section you

-- Create and run a Kubernetes cluster locally with k3d
+- are able to create and run a Kubernetes cluster locally with k3d

-- Deploy a command line application to Kubernetes
+- can deploy a simple application to Kubernetes

 </text-box>